foliant-docs/docs/src/tutorials/first_project.md

 In this tutorial, you’ll learn how to use Foliant to build websites and pdf documents from a single Markdown source.
 You’ll also learn how to use Foliant preprocessors.

-> It is recommended to <link src="docker.md">run Foliant through Docker</link> to get consistent results on different machines, but it's also perfectly fine to run it natively (e.g. as a pure CLI tool without virtualization).
-In this tutorial, we will show the example commands for both native way (these will go first) and the Docker way (these will follow).
+> It is recommended to <link src="docker.md">run Foliant through Docker</link> to get consistent results on different machines, but it's also perfectly fine to run it natively (e.g. as a pure CLI tool without virtualization) or using **Poetry** for dependency management.
+In this tutorial, we will show the example commands for the native way, the Poetry way, and the Docker way.

 ## Create New Project